INMD Investors Have Opportunity to Lead InMode Ltd. Securities Fraud Lawsuit

-LOS ANGELES, March 19, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InMode Ltd. ("InMode" or the "Company") (NASDAQ: INMD).
+LOS ANGELES, March 22, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against InMode Ltd. ("InMode" or the "Company") (NASDAQ: INMD).

 Class Period: June 4, 2021 – October 12, 2023